barry-scott/config-path/README.md

 # config-path
-Python library to work with path to config folders and files in an OS independent way.
+Python library to work out witch path to use for configuration folders and files in an operating system independent way.

-Each OS has particular conventions for where an application is expected to stores it configuration.
-The information provided to ConfigPath is used to figure out an appropiate file path or folder path for the applications configuration data.
+Each operating system has particular conventions for where an application is expected to stores it configuration.
+The information provided to ConfigPath is used to figure out an appropiate file path or folder path for the application's configuration data.

+Supports Windows, macOS and most unix systems using the 'XDG Base Directory Specification'.

 ~~~~
 ConfigPath( vendor, appname, filetype )